bitlabstudio/django-libs/README.rst

   models that are registered with ``simple-translation``.
 * Utilities for loading classes from a string like ``myproject.models.Foobar``.
 * Form, which add field labels as placeholder attributes.
+* Function to convert html code into formatted plain text.

 **Coming soon**: